MPLS Segment Routing, Part 2: Junos Config!

 I might be mistaken, but I don’t think this question is addressed anywhere.
 Like, anywhere.
 Which is odd, because I know from talking with many engineers that almost all of them had this question when they heard about label reservation for the first time.

-After some labbing myself, I’ve concluded that the answer is that if you choose a label block that is already in use then you won’t break any existing MPLS applications, but SR won’t work properly.
+After some labbing myself, I’ve concluded that the answer is that if you choose a label block that is already in use then you won’t break any existing MPLS applications – but SR-MPLS won’t work properly.
 I’ll show you how I worked this out in a moment.
-Luckily though, it’s easily fixed with a brief bit of downtime.

-The solution, as far as I can tell, is to deactivate and reactivate MPLS, so that new labels are generated instead.
+The other option is to deactivate and reactivate MPLS, so that new labels are generated instead.
 When you do a “deactivate protocols mpls”, chances are that you will need to deactivate a few other things for the commit to work.
 For example, you can’t have an active “protocols l2circuit” stanza if your MPLS config is deactivated.

 So, all you need to do is something like this: